gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 For Web Standards documentation, checkout the [Enterprise Brand and Marketing Guide](https://brandguide.asu.edu/about/about-enterprise-marketing-hub).

+## IMPORTANT NOTE: Gutenberg Editor Support

+With the release of the Gutenberg Content Editor in WordPress 5.0, users of the ASU Web Standards WP Theme may be curious if they can use the GUtenberg Editor.
+Unfortunately, the Gutenberg Editor is **NOT** compatible with this theme.
+Similar to the CLassic Visual Editor, we recommend disabling the Gutenberg editor.

+**This theme only supports the Classic Visual Editor when editing Posts.** Pages can only be edited using the HTML editor.

 ## Table of contents
 - [System Requirements](#system-requirements)
 - [Installation](#installation)